mo7mmed77/Behavior_Cloning/README.md

 * The GPU sometimes are not identified when starting the model for training.
 This was sometimes solved by restarting the environment.
 * The memory is sometimes too low for the training of the model.
 This was solved by closing any other applications that takes too much memory.
 * The car will drive into the offroad exit.
 This was solved by adding more data during that turn.
+* Sometimes during autonomous mode, the input steering to the car would freeze at a certain angle, which means that even the (drive.py) output data to the simulator are freezed.
+This is simply solved by restarting the run of (drive.py) and the simulator.